Trump's Ukraine impeachment shadows war, risks GOP response

 It was nearly three years ago that Ukraine was at the center of U.S politics with the 2019 Trump impeachment proceedings that rocked Washington.

-“We are almost ready to buy more Javelins from the United States for defense purposes,” Zelenskyy told Trump, referring to anti-tank weaponry Ukraine relies on from the West.
+“We are almost ready to buy more Javelins from the United States for defense purposes,” Zelensky told Trump, referring to anti-tank weaponry Ukraine relies on from the West.

 Trump replied: “I would like you to do us a favor, though.”